JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

 - Other feature and changes to implement:

   - **figure out and fix why the frontend api lags.** It appears as though the backend "goes to sleep.The api call doesn't load until the page is reloaded (opened) twice.
 Or until the backend is loaded twice.
 How to keep the server from going down.
 From sleeping.
 Ping it every 25 minutes?
+This setInterval(() => {apiCall()}, 1000 _ 60 _ 25); didn't work.

   - Rebuild the front end with Svelt and Typescript at a later date.
 A goal for a later date.
 See the [Front End To Do](https://github.com/JamieBort/jamiebort.github.io/blob/fullstack/administrative/Tasks.md#front-end-to-do) section.